COMMISSION 2: Emily Temple (1811-1874)

 I was inspired by the common use of Weald Clay Tiles in the Burgess Hill area and thought I would look into the possibility of working in clay for this particular brief.

 I spoke to Mr. Fred Avery, the curator of Burgess Hill Museum, which was a very informative conversation, and consequently I discovered much about the now defunct Keymer Clay Tile production facility in Burgess Hill, dating back more than 400 years.
 It has now moved to Ewhurst and the original site is being redeveloped.

 Reading the brief about Madame Temple and her interest in Ornamental Art forms suggested to me to look at clay ornament as a material and design concept.

-I feel the methods of making could be likened to ornamental brickwork, constructed in parts and applied together based say, in the style of an ornamental form of chimney, column or pillar.
+I feel the methods of making could be likened to ornamental brickwork, constructed in parts and applied together based say, in the style of an ornamental form of chimney, column or pillar as a way-marker.